arju88nair/NairBlog/content/post/TIL.md

 </account>
 ```
 Now only one link is available: to deposit more money.
 In its current state, the other links are not available.
 Hence the term  ` Engine of Application State`.
 The available actions varies as the state of the resource varies.
+---
+## API
+  - Contract between applications
+  - Following rules

+---

+## Synchronous programming

+### Single threaded

+ - A thread is assigned to one task and starts working on it.
+Once the task completes then it is available for the next task.
+ - Cannot leave the executing task in mid to take up another task.

+### Multi-threaded
+ -  Pool/multiple threads which can take up these tasks and start working on that.

+ ### Asynchronous Programming Model
+ – A thread once start executing a task it can hold it in mid, save the current state and start executing another task.
+ - If our system is capable of having multiple threads then all the threads can work in asynchronous model as well

+ ### Concurrency
+ - processing multiple requests at a time.